kendebacker/api-project/README.md

-An api project which queries, stores, and retrieves files locally.
-It also has a React UI to interact with it.
+An API project built using Express.
+API queries, stores, and retrieves files locally, file storage handled by [Multer](https://www.npmjs.com/package/multer) package.
+Project also has a React UI to interact with the API.